clementpoh/logic/chapter2.md

 1. Therefore, ostriches can fly.

 To further push the point.
 The following is an argument that was copied from a Wikipedia article used in a highly controversial debate.
-Without the intenion of provoking a holy war, the following is an argument where the conclusion is a logical consequence of its premises, so it is considered a logically valid argument.
+Without the intention of provoking a holy war, the following is an argument where the conclusion is a logical consequence of its premises, so it is considered a logically valid argument.